 Taxicabs: Although Israelis do not normally tip taxi drivers if you are pleased with the service we recommend tipping 10%-15% of the fare.

-Tour Guides & Drivers: It is customary to show your appreciation to the guide and driver of you tour.
+Tour Guides & Drivers: It is customary to show your appreciation to the guide and driver of your tour.
 Please note the following suggestions:

 Private Car & Share-a-Car Tours: The average tip (per person, per day) should approximate $8.00 to $10.00 for the driver/guide.